zostay/today/README.md

 # Today

 A command-line tool for working with the text of Christian scriptures.
+This tool is closely associated with the website <openscripture.today>.

 # Installation